alchemistry/alchemlyb/joss_paper/paper.md

 The resultant estimates of these free energies are essential for understanding binding affinity throughout various stages of drug discovery, such as hit identification and lead optimization [@merz2010drug].
 Other free energies extracted from simulations are useful in solution thermodynamics, chemical engineering, environmental science, and material science.

-Molecular simulation packages such as GROMACS [@Abraham2015aa], Amber [@Case2005uq], NAMD [@phillips2020scalable], and GOMC [@Nejahi2021aa] are used to run free energy simulations and many of these packages also contain tools for the subsequent processing of simulation data into free energies.
+Molecular simulation packages such as [GROMACS](https://www.gromacs.org/) [@Abraham2015aa], [Amber](https://ambermd.org/) [@Case2005uq], [NAMD](https://www.ks.uiuc.edu/Research/namd/) [@phillips2020scalable], and [GOMC](https://gomc-wsu.org/) [@Nejahi2021aa] are used to run free energy simulations and many of these packages also contain tools for the subsequent processing of simulation data into free energies.
 However, there are no standard output formats and analysis tools implement different algorithms for the different stages of the free energy data processing pipeline.
 Therefore, it is very difficult to analyze data from different MD packages in a consistent manner.
 Furthermore, the native analysis tools do not always implement current best practices [@klimovich2015guidelines; @Mey2020aa] or are out of date
 Overall, the coupling between data generation and analysis in most MD packages hinders seamless collaboration and comparison of results across different implementations of data generation for free energy calculations.

 *alchemlyb* addresses this problem by focusing only on the data analysis portion of this process with the goal to provide a unified interface for working with free energy data generated from different MD packages.
-In an initial step data are read from the native MD package file formats and then organized into a common standard data structure, organized as a *pandas* `DataFrame` [@mckinney-proc-scipy-2010] (https://pandas.pydata.org).
+In an initial step data are read from the native MD package file formats and then organized into a common standard data structure, organized as a [*pandas*](https://pandas.pydata.org) `DataFrame` [@mckinney-proc-scipy-2010].
 Functions are provided for pre-processing data by subsampling or decorrelation.
-Statistical mechanical estimators are available to extract free energies and thermodynamic expectations as well associated metrics of quality; these estimators are implemented as classes with the same API as estimators in scikit-learn [@scikitlearn2011; @sklearn2013api] (https://scikit-learn.org).
+Statistical mechanical estimators are available to extract free energies and thermodynamic expectations as well associated metrics of quality; these estimators are implemented as classes with the same API as estimators in [scikit-learn](https://scikit-learn.org) [@scikitlearn2011; @sklearn2013api].
 *alchemlyb* implements modular building blocks to simplify the process of extracting crucial thermodynamic insights from molecular simulations in a uniform manner.

-*alchemlyb* succeeds the widely-used but now deprecated `alchemical-analysis.py` tool (https://github.com/MobleyLab/alchemical-analysis) [@klimovich2015guidelines], which combined pre-processing, free energy estimation, and plotting in a single script.
+*alchemlyb* succeeds the widely-used but now deprecated [`alchemical-analysis.py` tool](https://github.com/MobleyLab/alchemical-analysis) [@klimovich2015guidelines], which combined pre-processing, free energy estimation, and plotting in a single script.
 `alchemical-analysis.py` was not thoroughly tested and hard to integrate into modern workflows due to its monolithic design, and only supported outdated Python 2.
 *alchemlyb* improves over its predecessor with a modular, function based design and thorough testing of all components using continuous integration.
 Thus, *alchemlyb* is a library that enables users to easily use well-tested building blocks within their own tools while additionally providing examples of complete end-to-end workflows.